cameronaziz/interview/readme.md

 > - **Nice to have:** Does the candidate already know cookie syntax or can read MDN and understand immediately?
 ---
 ## Part 3
 Great!
-It looks like all the bugs are fixed, but every user that comes to our site still gets an assignment.
+It looks like all the bugs are fixed, but every user that comes to our site still gets a new assignment.
 Your PM created the following Jira issue:
 ```
 Our policy at The Knot is anyone that denies cookies should be assigned to the `original` group.
 As a user who denies cookies